Central Administration (CA)

 Executive Assistant to the President

-In her first year, Erjavec introduced the annual Celebration Walk that has become part of the tradition on the first day of each fall semester to congratulate students for taking the first step on their journey to success.
+In her first year at PCC, Erjavec introduced the annual Celebration Walk.
+It has become a tradition on the first day of each fall semester to congratulate students for taking the first step on their journey to success.

-Ms. Erjavec has been recognized for both her professional and personal contributions by several organizations.
+Erjavec has been recognized by several organizations for her professional and personal contributions.
 She was inducted into the Pueblo Hall of Fame in 2010 and the South High School Alumni Hall of Fame in 2008.
-In 2005, Patty was named Administrator of the Year by the Colorado Adolescent Mental Health Coalition, and in 2003 she became the first woman recipient of the Greater Pueblo Chamber of Commerce’s Charles W. Crews Outstanding Business Person of the Year award.
-In spring 2013, she was cited for her support of students by being named the recipient of the Colorado Community College System’s President/Vice President Award, and she also was presented with a Distinguished Service to Education Award by CSU-Pueblo for both current and long-time efforts to aid students.
+In 2005, Erjavec was named Administrator of the Year by the Colorado Adolescent Mental Health Coalition and in 2003 she became the first woman to receive the Greater Pueblo Chamber of Commerce’s Charles W. Crews Outstanding Business Person of the Year Award.
+That same year, she was recognized with the YWCA Anna Tonsing Award for her work with at-risk youth.

 In 2013, she was cited for her support of students by receiving the Colorado Community College System’s Outstanding President Award and the Dr. Idahlynn Karre Exemplary Leadership in Higher Education Award.
 She was presented with a Distinguished Service to Education Award by CSU-Pueblo in 2013 for her current and cumulative efforts to aid students.
 In 2016, she received the Shirley B. Gordon Award of Distinction for her work with Phi Theta Kappa, the community college honor society.